On analytic contravariant functors on free groups: Compatibility between convolution and the tensor product

 \section{Compatibility between convolution and the tensor product}

-The purpose of this Section is to show that, via the equivalence of Theorem \ref{thm:analytic_grop_flie}, the convolution product of Section \ref{sect:tensor} corresponds to the tensor product on $\f_\omega (\gr\op; \kring)$ that is induced by the tensor product on $\kmod$.
+The purpose of this section is to show that, via the equivalence given in Theorem \ref{thm:morita_eq_cat_uass}, the convolution product of Section \ref{sect:tensor} corresponds to the tensor product on $\f_\omega (\gr\op; \kring)$ that is induced by the tensor product on $\kmod$ by the following result.

 \begin{prop} The tensor product on $\fcatk[\gr\op]$ induced by the tensor product on $\kmod$ restricts to a symmetric monoidal structure $(\f_\omega (\gr\op; \kring), \otimes, \kring)$, where $\kring$ denotes the constant functor. \end{prop}